zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_migrate.md

 ## Options

 ```
+      --enable-beta-feature stringArray   beta migrations to run and enable (default: all, available: default-required)
   -h, --help                              help for migrate
       --run stringArray                   migrations to run (default: all, available: scripts-to-actions, pluralize-set-variable)
 ```

 ## Options inherited from parent commands